CHAMPION316/alien-invaders/README.md

 The game can be quit by clicking on the "X" button on top of the window or by losing the game entirely which is followed by a [**'You Died'**](readme-files/end-game.jpg) screen and a timer set for 3 seconds that brings you back to the main menu.

+### Future features
+* Player lost of 100% results in life lost and a reset of position on the screen to continue playing.
+* Option after losing the game to quit or start a new game.
+* New level means enemies with more health.
+* Upgrades to lasers to help combat those stronger enemies.

 ## 3 Technologies used

 - [Visual Studio Code](https://code.visualstudio.com/download) - used to develop the website outside of Gitpod.